-HAND AND CHEMICAL HAZARD: This symbol indicates that chemical damage or physical injury could or may occur.
+HAND AND CHEMICAL HAZARD: Indicates that chemical damage or physical injury could or might occur.

-INSTRUMENT DAMAGE: This symbol indicates that damage to the instrument or component could or may occur.
-This damage may not be covered under the standard warranty.
+INSTRUMENT DAMAGE: Indicates that damage to the instrument or component might occur.
+This damage might not be covered under the standard warranty.

-LIFTING HAZARD: This symbol indicates that a physical injury could or may occur if two or more people do not lift an object.
+LIFTING HAZARD: Indicates that a physical injury could or might occur if two or more people do not lift an object.

-MATERIAL AND EYE HAZARD: This symbol indicates that eye damage could or may occur.
+MATERIAL AND EYE HAZARD: Indicates that eye damage could or might occur.

-RADIOACTIVE HAZARD: This symbol indicates that exposure to radioactive material could or may occur.
+RADIOACTIVE HAZARD: Indicates that exposure to radioactive material could or might occur.

-READ MANUAL: This symbol alerts you to carefully read your instrument's documentation to ensure your safety and the instrument's operational ability.
-Failing to carefully read the documentation could or may put you at risk for a physical injury.
+READ MANUAL: Alerts you to carefully read your instrument's documentation to ensure your safety and the instrument's operational ability.
+Failing to carefully read the documentation could or might put you at risk for a physical injury.

-TOXIC SUBSTANCES HAZARD: This symbol indicates that exposure to a toxic substance could occur and that exposure could or may cause personal injury or death.
+TOXIC SUBSTANCES HAZARD: Indicates that exposure to a toxic substance could occur and that exposure could or might cause personal injury or death.

-This is the general warning symbol that the ISO 3864-2 standard uses to prevent personal injury.
-This symbol precedes the WARNING safety alert word.
+For the prevention of personal injury, this general warning symbol precedes the WARNING safety alert word and meets the ISO 3864-2 standard.
 In the vocabulary of ANSI Z535 signs, this symbol indicates a possible personal injury hazard exists if the instrument is improperly used or if unsafe actions occur.
-We use this symbol and another appropriate safety symbol to alert you to an imminent or potential hazard that could cause personal injury.
+This symbol and another appropriate safety symbol alerts you to an imminent or potential hazard that could cause personal injury.